code-butter/discord-werewolf/README.md

 (wolves + villagers) is supported.
 When all current characters and game modes are fully supported this game will reach 1.0 status.

+_*Until version 1.0 breaking changes may be made, up to and including needing to delete the database and remigrate in order for the game to function.
+As this is a work in progress documentation is rather sparse, but we plan to flesh it out fully.
+Star this repo for updates!*_

 ## Setup

 ### Discord Application